alb3rtjarvis/numbacs/CONTRIBUTING.md

-This Contribution guide is strongly inspired by the one of the [POT](https://github.com/PythonOT/POT) team which was inspired by the one of the [scikit-learn](https://github.com/scikit-learn/scikit-learn) team.
+This Contribution guide is strongly inspired by the one of the [POT](https://github.com/PythonOT/POT) team, which was inspired by the one of the [scikit-learn](https://github.com/scikit-learn/scikit-learn) team.